 Element: Any ﬁnal words?

 TS: Despite claims to the contrary, PR is not rocket science.
+We know because we’ve worked with rocket scientists.
 If you do your homework, read the stories you need to, talk to people in a way that doesn’t waste their time, you can accomplish great things.
-Element is a combination of no-nonsense media relations and creativity, relentlessly focused on results.
+Element is a combination of no-nonsense media relations and creativity – relentlessly focused on results.